sirtopaz/sgervais_crbl_interview/README.md

 ## Solution

-- Created LogDataProvider - handles call to API, formats logs for view, sets up context.
+- Created utility component `LogDataProvider` - handles call to API, formats logs for view, sets up context.
 To meet AC4 used streaming to add responses into state instead of waiting for whole file to download
-- Created LogEventTable - handles display of events in tabular form.
-Due to extremely large data sets, added pagination to manage display issues
+- Created component `LogEventTable` - handles display of events in tabular form.
+Due to extremely large data sets, added pagination to manage display issues.
+Meets AC2 and AC3
-- Create LogView - handles wrapping of logging table simulating a page in a bigger application
+- Created page `LogView` - handles wrapping of logging table simulating a page in a bigger application by connecting the context to the display of that data
-- Nice to have Create a LogChart component that can be used in LogView

 ### Package choices

 - `vite` - framework to handle buildling and developement - used their 'react-ts' template to init the project
-- `vitest` - framework for running unit test
+- `vitest` - framework for running unit tests
 - `react-test-library`, `jsdom` - libraries for testing React and mocking a browser enviroment
 - `typscript`, `sass`, `eslint`, `prettier` - dev tools for helping to make better code